 These rules were introduced in 1972, but an important component of the system that was envisioned at the time, the refundable tax in respect of ineligible investments, was rescinded shortly after its introduction.
 The rules that remain in place today in many cases fail to ensure that corporate owners are indifferent between holding passive investments within their corporation or in a personal savings account.

 When a corporate owner uses earnings taxed at the corporate income tax rates to fund passive investments held within the corporation, it results in the realization of returns that exceed what individual investors saving in a personal investment account can achieve.
 The tax advantage conferred on private corporations—the lower rate of tax—was never intended to be used to realize higher personal savings.

-The Government is considering approaches that will improve the fairness and neutrality of the tax system, such that savings held within corporations are taxed in a manner that is equivalent to savings held directly by individuals, for example salaried employees.
+The Government is considering approaches that will improve the fairness and neutrality of the tax system, such that savings held within corporations are tax

 On February 27, 2018 Finance Minister Morneau proposed specific changes that would facilitate these objectives.
 Specifically the changes proposed in the February 2017 Morneau budget suggested the following two changes: